Outreach / Education – Community

 • Traveling Nano Exhibit

-“Nano” is an exciting new exhibition to communicate about the extremely small scale of nanoscience and how interactions of materials at this tiny level shape our world in powerful ways.
-This 400 sq. ft exhibit is scheduled for travel to the following museums across Nebraska.
-The exhibit was created by NISE Net—the Nanoscale Informal Science Education Network and sponsored by the University of Nebraska-Lincoln’s Nebraska Center for Materials and Nanoscience (NCMN) and Nebraska EPSCoR.
+The Traveling Nano Exhibit continues to tour and has been viewed by over 80,000 people from Chadron , Nebraska to Waterloo, Iowa!
+This exciting 400-sq.-ft. exhibit uses hands-on activities to communicate about the extremely small scale of nanoscience and how interactions of materials at this tiny level shape our world in powerful ways.
+The exhibit was created by NISE Net—the Nanoscale Informal Science Education Network—and is sponsored by the University of Nebraska-Lincoln’s Nebraska Center for Materials and Nanoscience (NCMN) and the Nebraska Nanoscale Facility (NNF).

-- August/Sept/Oct/Nov 2016: The Eleanor Barbour Cook Museum, Chadron State College
+- September - December 2016: The Eleanor Barbour Cook Museum, Chadron State College

-- Jan/Feb/Mar 2017: The Wayne State College A. Jewell Schock Museum of Natural History and the Fred G. Dale Planetarium
+- January - April 2017: The Wayne State College A. Jewell Schock Museum of Natural History and the Fred G. Dale Planetarium

 Speakers Bureau at UNL